cerner/fhir.cerner.com/content/smart.md

 #### Public Access ####

-In order for *PowerChart* to open and display your app, the URL of your app needs to be publicly accessible.
+In order for *PowerChart* to open and display your app in Cerner's Sandbox FHIRPLAY environment, the URL of your app needs to be publicly accessible.
 In other words, the URL cannot point to hosts on your internal network.

+If you plan to perform tests in *PowerChart* using your organization's environment, the URL of your app does not need to be publicly accessible.

 ## Additional Resources ##